embedded-office/canopen-stack/README.md

 ### Hardware interfaces

 The project contains a driver layer for required hardware interfaces.
 In this repository no real hardware specific drivers are included.
-The repository contains a template device (`dummy`) as a starting point for your own drivers and a driver for simulated device (`sim`) for the test suite.
+The repository contains a template device (`dummy`) as a starting point for your own drivers and a driver for simulated device (`sim`) for CAN and NVM (used by the test suite) and a device for software based timer (`swcycle`).

 | Interface | Component                                   |
 | --------- | ------------------------------------------- |